-Future plans: Master Plan has been completed and infrastructure has been developed.
-The Port of Benton is actively marketing this site for development activities to support agritourism.
-The port will consider construction of a development building.
+Future plans: The Port of Benton is actively marketing the sale of this site for development activities to support agri-tourism.
+The port will construct a development building in 2018.
 The Port will consider further investments and partnerships in order to generate activity.